 Shawn has the unique ability to connect with people by listening first and being compassionate.
 The best word to describe Shawn is: jack-of-all-trades.

-As Director of Communications, Amy is focused on brand positioning, corporate and crisis communications, event planning, media relations and sustainable strategy.
+As Sr. Director of Marketing, Amy is focused on brand positioning, corporate and crisis communications, event planning, media relations and sustainable strategy.

 Amy has unique experience advancing business operations and building brand awareness.
 Before joining Columbia Hospitality, she owned her own business, consulting with entrepreneurial companies including Deloitte Digital.